Today the community and the whole state of Missouri stop to honor a favorite son, Harry Truman.

 He believed politics can and should be a means of helping people.
 That reminder might be useful for many of today’s officeholders.
 Truman didn’t need focus groups to tell him whose side he was on.
 He stood up for working people, and he stood up for civil rights, among other things.
 He pushed for programs that made things better for Americans.

 Truman embodied many qualities that we like to think are the best part of the Midwest and best part of America.
 It might be summed up like this: Keep a smile on your face, do your homework, act decisively, stick by your guns, and don’t ever give up.
 Always do your best.
 No one gets everything done that they would like to, and we all make mistakes, but if you press on and do what you see as right, good things happen.

 He helped make America a better place to live.

-This editorial is one The Examiner prints each year on Mr. Truman’s birthday.
+This editorial is one The Examiner has printed for many years on Harry Truman’s birthday.